kalvn/shaarli-plugin-autosave/README.md

 `AUTOSAVE_LIFETIME` [default: 18000] lifetime of saved data, in seconds.
 After this time, data is automatically erased to avoid taking too much space with outdated data.

-`AUTOSAVE_FORMNAME` [default: 'linkform'] the name attribute of the form tag as defined in the theme you use.
-You probably won't have to change this but in case you use a very custom theme, you may have to touch this.

-`AUTOSAVE_KEYNAME` [default: 'lf_url'] the name of the form input field for the URL which is used as a unique key to define to which link is saved data related.
-You shouldn't have to change this either.

 ## Important notice
 Please keep in mind that the save is purely local.
 It uses the local storage of your browser, nothing is saved on the server.